JVee Casio: Alaska Aces (2012–2021)

 Prior to the start of the 2012–13 PBA season, Casio was traded to the Alaska Aces to replace the spot of LA Tenorio, who was traded away to Ginebra.
 In his first conference with the Aces, he averaged 13.4 points, 4.3 assist, and 3.5 rebounds.
 He also helped capture the 2013 PBA Commissioner's Cup Finals trophy, scoring 18 points en route to their 14th title, the first in the post-Tim Cone era.
 He was given the Sportsmanship award for the second straight year.

 The next season, he posted averages of 12.60 points, 3.53 rebounds and 3.02 assist per game, while providing steady presence at the point guard slot.
 However, in the first two conferences, his team was knocked out of the quarterfinal round.
 His team finally got over the hump in the 2014 PBA Governors' Cup, entering the semifinals against Rain or Shine.

 During the Game 4 of their best of five semifinal series against the Elasto Painters, with his team leading the series 2-1, he intercepted a pass and streaked down the floor unmolested for a 1-on-0 fastbreak opportunity that could have resulted in the go-ahead basket.
 Instead of pushing Alaska through to the finals, he slipped on a wet spot in an unfortunate incident that not only saw him turn the ball over but also forced him to miss the deciding Game Five with an injury.
 As a result, Alaska lost the semifinal series.

 He signed a fresh three-year contract extension with the Aces during the off-season.

 Blackwater Bossing (2021–2025)

 On October 13, 2021, Casio, along with Barkley Eboña, was traded to the Blackwater Bossing for Mike Tolomia and a 2022 second-round pick.
 On January 3, 2022, Casio signed a one-year contract extension with the Bossing.

 On October 3, 2025, Casio announced his retirement.

+Basilan Steel (2026–present)

+On February 27, 2026, Casio came out of retirement, signing with the Basilan Steel of the Maharlika Pilipinas Basketball League (MPBL).